-A crucial piece of anti-racist work is learning about the experiences of people of color.
+A crucial piece of anti-racist work is learning about the experiences and history of people of color.
 At the end of this toolkit, we’ve curated a list of books, movies, TV shows, podcasts, and Instagram accounts by creators of color.
 Take a look at that list and have the young person in your life put a star next to the books, shows, and movies they’d be interested in watching.
 Then, create a calendar so that you’re setting aside time every week to consume and discuss those works.
 Don’t forget to allow time for discussion after experiencing the media; processing what they’ve seen is a critical way for young people to integrate the ideas presented into their lives.

-🍋 Start a lemonade stand.
+🍋 Start a “lemonade stand.”

-There’s no time-honored summer tradition quite like the lemonade stand, and learning not only how to raise money but how to give it back is so important for young people.
+Learning not only how to raise money but how to give it back is so important for young people.
 Ask youth what they might want to sell (like homemade bracelets, drawings, baked goods…the sky is the limit!) and work with them to find a way to market virtually or from a safe distance with signs, social media, or phone calls to friends and family.
 Use the list of organizations at the end of this toolkit or find your own and empower youth to decide which anti-racist cause they want to give their profits to.
 Then…get selling!